uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Well-being (EXAMPLE)/Setup/12 🔂 Convergence to Ikigai.md

 Other valid values you can list are `world` and `skill`.

-Once you've done this for all disciplines, you are now ready to gain insight on your Disciplines towards your Ikigai.
+Once you've done this for all disciplines, you are now ready to gain further insights.

 ## Your Life Through Disciplines
 ### Fundamental
-This is the basis of what gives meaning to you.
-Everything else will build off of these fundamentals.
+This is the basis of what gives meaning.
+Everything else will build on these fundamentals.

 #### Love
 ```dataview